-The existing book value of EV of the SPVs comprising of the value of its Net fixed assets, Net intangible assets and working capital based on the provisional unaudited financial statements as at 31st March 2023 prepared as per Indian Accounting Standards (Ind AS) are as under:
+5.12.1.
+The existing book value of EV of the SPVs comprising of the value of its Net fixed assets, Net intangible assets and working capital based on the provisional unaudited financial statements as at 30th September 2023 prepared as per Indian Accounting Standards (Ind AS) are as under:

+INR Mn 30st Se ptember 2023

+IINIX IVIII Book EV Adjusted Book EV

+NBL 891 1,056

+SEPL 23 234

+DBCPL 3,837 4,054

+GEPL 5,146 5,218

+JPEPL 3,243 3,309

+UEPL 2,717 3,099

+Total 15,858 16,969

+- 5.12.2.
 In the present case, the SPVs operate and maintain the project facilities in accordance with the terms and conditions under the relevant concession agreement(s).
-During the concession period, the SPVs operate and maintain the road asset and earn revenues either through:

-- (a) Annuity payments that are predetermined; or - (b) Charges, fees or tolls generated from the Toll SPVs.
+During the concession period, the SPVs operate and maintain the road asset and earn revenues either through: Annuity payments that are predetermined; or Charges, fees or tolls generated from the Toll SPVs. - 5.12.3.
 The amount of annuity payments are pre-determined and the charges, fees or tolls that they may collect are notified by the relevant government authority, which are usually revised annually as specified in the relevant concessions and toll notifications.
 In such scenario, the true worth of the business is reflected in its future earning capacity rather than the cost of the project.
+Accordingly, I have not considered the cost approach for the current valuation exercise. - 5.12.4.
+In the present case, the SPVs operates and maintains the project facilities in accordance with the terms and conditions under the relevant concession agreement.
+During the concession period, the SPVs operates and maintains the road asset and earns revenue through annuity payments that are pre-determined as per the respective concession agreement.
+In such scenario, the true worth of the business is reflected in its future earning capacity rather than the cost of the project.
 Accordingly, I have not considered the cost approach for the current valuation exercise.

-Market Approach
+5.13.
+Conclusion on Market Approach

+5.13.1.
 The present valuation exercise is to undertake fair EV of the SPVs engaged in the road infrastructure projects for a predetermined tenure.
 Further, the tariff revenue and expenses are very specific to the SPVs depending on the nature of their geographical location, stage of project, terms of profitability.
 In the absence of any exactly comparable listed companies with characteristics and parameters similar to that of the SPVs, I have not considered CCM method in the present case.
 In the absence of adequate details about the Comparable Transactions, I was unable to apply the CTM method.
 Currently, the equity shares of the SPVs are not listed on any recognized stock exchange of India.
 Hence, I was unable to apply market price method.